hoathaivu/tapilu/README.md

 Tasks:
 - Use a JS framework for notification windows
 - LLM to detect an email is for reject/accept/etc
+- LLM to map email to job
 - dependency conflicts
 - Docker?
 - Kafka for msg to display?

 Features:
-- Every 1 hour (configurabled in `application.properties`), scrape based on implementation of `JobScraper` interface and display the scraped jobs.
+- Every 1 hour (configurable in `application.properties`), scrape based on implementation of `JobScraper` interface and display the scraped jobs.
 User can then do one of the following:
   - Skip (i.e. do nothing)
   - Proceed, in which case the job's URL will be opened in Firefox browser
   - Regardless of what is selected, the job will not reappear in subsequent runs